angel-mora/microverse-resources/microverse-1st-article.md

 ```

 That’s it.
-Visual Studio Code has been installed on your Ubuntu desktop and you can start using it
+Visual Studio Code has been installed on your Ubuntu desktop and you can start using it.

 ### STEP 2: Create a GitHub repository